openebs-archive/openebs-docs/docs/upgrade.md

 **Upgrade Using Helm** ( OpenEBS was installed by helm chart)

-**Note** The sample steps below will work if you have installed openebs with default values provided by stable/openebs helm chart.
+**Note** The following sample steps below will work if you have installed OpenEBS with default values provided by stable/openebs helm chart.

-Run the following command to get the release name.
+Run the following command to view the release name.
 ```
 helm ls
 ```
-The response should be like below.
+The response is similar to the following.
 ```
 NAME    REVISION        UPDATED                         STATUS          CHART           NAMESPACE
 openebs 1               Fri Aug  3 14:50:11 2018        DEPLOYED        openebs-0.5.3   openebs